-Best holiday destinations in Portugal
+Best holiday destinations in Portugal in 2021

 By Annabelle Thorpe

 Often overshadowed by its bigger, brasher neighbour, Portugal has beautiful beaches, stylish cities and picturesque villages that have remained remarkably unspoilt.
 This south-west tip of Europe offers fantastic seaside holidays for families, romantic inland escapes and vibrant city breaks – with a foodie culture all of its own, and a flourishing wine industry.
 Whether you want a lazy week on the Algarve, a wine-fuelled weekend in Porto or an away-from-it-all escape in the little-visited Alentejo, here are the holidays to suit.
+Follow the links below for prices and rebooking policies.

 For older teens, Activities Abroad offers a fantastic family week in the Azores, cycling and hiking all included – or for something more urban, book a family apartment in Lisbon, and set out to discover the vibrant Baixa neighbourhood and the narrow streets of Alfama.